Play and Learning Strategies (PALS) Infant

 • Positive parenting practices,

-PALS Toddler/Preschooler Does not meet HHS criteria because the findings from high- or moderate-rated effectiveness studies of the model do not meet all required criteria.
+Play and Learning Strategies (PALS) Toddler/Preschooler Does not meet HHS criteria because the findings from high- or moderate-rated effectiveness studies of the model do not meet all required criteria.
 Does not meet HHS criteria for tribal population because the model has not been evaluated with a tribal population.

 • Child development and school readiness,